joncox123/MotoButtons/README.md

 ## Cost and Parts Availability
 As a DIY controller, the MotoButtons Lite has been designed with the highest quality, IP68 (waterproof) parts, while maintaining a low cost.
 In fact, the necessary parts can be ordered from Mouser.com for only $27.82 plus $7.99 UPS shipping.
 The only exception is that a low cost, IP68 rated 5-way navigation switch can not be purchased at this time.
 Thus, you will waterproof a $2.50 switch, which is surprisingly rugged and user friendly.
 In addition, you will need some epoxy glue, basic hole drilling tools and some other basic supplies, which most DIY enthusiasts will have in their garage.

+## Microcontroller and Programming Experience Not Needed
+No programming knowledge or skill is needed to program the Bluetooth (BLE) Arduino microcontroller.
+Source code, as well as a simple installer are available on this site.

 ## Recommended Tools and Supplies
 To build your own Motobuttons Lite, I suggest the following tools and supplies, which can be obtained at Amazon and [Harbor Freight](https://www.harborfreight.com/), for example.
 However, as a DIY enthusiast, you will hopefully already have many suitable tools.